IonutParau/glue_lang/DOCS.md

 If the seperator is something else, it stringifies it and then splits it by that.

 Returns a list of the split parts.

+## str-len

+Takes a string and just returns its length.